BIMCV-CSUSP/radiomics-midas-new/readme.md

 ## Towards Computer-Aided Assessment of Lumbar Disc Degeneration Based on Radiomics

-This repository contains code and resources for radiomics-based assessment of lumbar disc degeneration (binary and multiclass Pfirrmann grading).
-It provides data preparation, exploratory analysis, feature extraction, model training/evaluation, statistical comparisons, and explainability (SHAP).
+This repository provides code and resources for the development and evaluation of radiomics-based machine learning models to assist in the assessment of lumbar disc degeneration using MRI.
+The project focuses on the automated classification of lumbar intervertebral discs according to the Pfirrmann grading system, a widely used scale for evaluating disc degeneration.

+Two classification approaches are implemented:

+- **Binary Classification:** Intervertebral discs are grouped into two categories based on the Pfirrmann grade.
+Class 0 corresponds to discs with grades 1, 2, or 3 (representing normal to moderate degeneration), and Class 1 includes discs with grades 4 or 5 (representing severe degeneration).
+This binary approach is clinically relevant for distinguishing between non-severe and severe cases, and helps with decision-making for patient management.

+- **Multiclass Classification:** Each disc is assigned to one of the five Pfirrmann grades (1 to 5), enabling a more detailed assessment of degeneration severity.
+This approach enables detailed stratification and supports research into the progression and distribution of disc degeneration.

+The repository covers the complete workflow, including data preparation, exploratory analysis, radiomic feature extraction (using PyRadiomics), model training and evaluation, statistical comparison of classifiers, and model explainability using SHAP.

 - Python ≥ 3.11 (used in code)
 - Main libraries: pandas, numpy, scikit-learn, matplotlib, seaborn, scipy, shap, lime, PyRadiomics (for feature extraction), SimpleITK, scikit-image